Journalism students face a Catch-22: They need clips to get clips.

 How to freelance successfully

 Alyson Krueger, a graduate of Magazine and Digital Storytelling, regularly writes for The New York Times and other publications.
 Elizabeth Flock graduated from Literary Reportage.
 Her features and films have appeared on the PBS NewsHour and in the New Yorker among other publications.
+During the fall semester, they spoke about the freelance life.

 Let us know when you’ve been published by filling out this form.
+We’ll then share the piece on social media and on our website.

 Meet Whitney Dangerfield, Publications Director